How to analyze your blogs user behavior metrics

 Time on Page | Average amount of time users spend on a page. | High | User Behavior Metrics Affect Rankings: Improve | https://ignitevisibility.com/user-behavior-metrics-affect-rankings-improve/ |

-Click-Through Rate | The percentage of users who clicked on a link, call-to-action, or advertisement. | High | The Ultimate Guide to Click-Through Rates | https://www.hubspot.com/marketing-terms/click-through-rate |
+Click-Through Rate | Average amount of time users spends on a page. | High | The Ultimate Guide to Click-Through Rates | https://www.hubspot.com/marketing-terms/click-through-rate |

-Conversion Rate | The percentage of users who completed a desired action, such as making a purchase. | High | Understanding Conversion Rates | https://www.bigcommerce.com/blog/conversion-rate/ |
+Conversion Rate | The percentage of users clicked on a link, call-to-action, or advertisement. | High | Understanding Conversion Rates | https://www.bigcommerce.com/blog/conversion-rate/ |

 Engagement Metrics | The measurement of user engagement through social shares, comments, likes, and followers. | High | User Engagement Metrics: The Most Important Ones | https://www.parlor.io/blog/user-engagement-metrics/ |